THE INTERNATIONAL STUDENT VISITOR PROGRAM

 Admissions Interviews.
 The interview summary must be written and submitted to the ACPE along with the other visa application materials.
 The summary should note the student’s language proficiency, any special needs of the student, as well as the other criteria defined by the ACPE standards.

-A NEW FORM – DS-7002 documents the Training/Internship Placement Plan.
-It replaces the previous training plan and must be signed by student and supervisor before submitting it to the ACPE.
+Form DS-7002 (TIPP) documents the Training/Internship Placement Plan.
+It must be signed by student and supervisor before submitting it to the ACPE.
 NOTE: This will add to the amount of time it takes to get all materials into ACPE.
 The ACPE is not authorized to issue any visa documentation to the student until this form is submitted.
 No exceptions can be made!
-The form will then be signed by ACPE and sent to the student who will need to present it at the visa interview.
-Form DS-7002 can be found in the ACPE international student visa application packet (available from the National Office).
+The form will then be signed by ACPE and sent to the student who will need to present it at the visa interview in his or her country.

-Proof of Insurance must now be submitted to ACPE prior to issuance of the eligibility form.
+Proof of Insurance must be submitted to ACPE prior to issuance of the visa certificate.
 If the ACPE center is providing insurance, a verification of the minimum coverage is required.
 Minimum coverage requirements are as follows:

 The need for proof of insurance in advance is likely to be an additional financial burden for many international students.

-Minimum Weekly Hours for intern and training programs is now thirty-two (32) hours per week.
-Therefore, the ACPE will not be able to issue visa eligibility certificates for extended CPE programs or part-time programs with fewer hours per week.
+Minimum Weekly Hours for training programs is thirty-two (32) hours per week.
+ACPE will not be able to issue visa eligibility certificates for extended CPE programs or part-time programs with fewer hours per week.

-Mid-point and Final Evaluations will continue to be required.
+Mid-Point and Final Evaluations will be required.
 In addition to the typical ACPE evaluation as required by the ACPE Standards, the ACPE national office will send the ACPE supervisor of an international student the appropriate accompanying forms for these evaluative processes with international students.

-These deadlines will assure timely attention to your international student application.
+The ACPE office will work with you, but the following deadlines will assure you timely attention to your international student application: